krishna63/-LearnTypeScript/README.md

     Static type - Helps in making predictions about what code is expected before it runs.

+#### What is Typescript ?
+  - A **_superset of Javascript_** which compiles to plain Javascript.
+It can run in any browser and any OS.
+  - In other words it is an **improved version of Javascrript**.
+  - A static type checker which helps in describing the shape and behavior of what our values will be when our program runs.
+  - It is also called as a structurally typed system.
+Ref `td-nonprimitive-L4`

 #### Why do we need Typescript and main features of the language ?

   1) Typescript helps us auto detecting the problems at __compile time rather than at run time__.